 Whenever an activity requires the use of work equipment, an assessment of the equipment’s integrity, place of use, purpose of use and the resulting risk to health and safety must be carried out before the equipment can be considered suitable for the intended use.
 The process is identical for all work equipment; however, the level of effort and attention varies according to the complexity of the equipment and the level of risk it presents.
 For example, the use of a hand tool such as hammer, or screwdriver will require a totally different assessment to the use of a radial drill.

-HS-OP-001, describes a risk assessment process designed to allow competent persons to assess the risks of an activity.
+xx-OP-001, describes a risk assessment process designed to allow competent persons to assess the risks of an activity.
 As the use of equipment is part of a work activity, this Risk Assessment should be applied where the risks derive from the use of work equipment.

 In carrying out the risk assessment, the general requirements in section 3.0 must be considered to ensure the work equipment: